survivejs/webpack-book/manuscript/appendices/07_glossary.md

 * **Output** refers to files emitted by webpack.
 More specifically, webpack emits **bundles** and **assets** based on the output settings.
 * **Target** options of webpack allow you to override the default web target.
 You can use webpack to develop code for specific JavaScript platforms.

-## Packages

-* **Resolving** is the process that happens when webpack encounters a module or a loader.
-When that happens, it tries to resolve it based on the given resolution rules.